Reduced hours and RATs: How supermarkets plan to keep food flowing

 "Meal planning is a great idea so you don't waste money buying random ingredients you can't put together into a meal."

-She said the best pick me up was friends who visited their driveway in silly costumes to drop off treats.
+She said the best pick-me-up was friends who visited their driveway in silly costumes to drop off treats.

 "We had awesome friends and family who phoned and then appeared in our driveway with care packages.